quicwg/base-drafts/draft-ietf-quic-transport.md

 Clients MUST ensure that the first packet in a connection, and any retransmissions of those octets, has a payload of least 1232 octets for an IPv6 datagram and 1252 octets for an IPv4 datagram.
-In the absence of extensions to the IP or UDP header, padding to exactly these values will result in a packet that is 1280 octets.
+In the absence of extensions to the IP header, padding to exactly these values will result in a packet that is 1280 octets.

 The initial client packet SHOULD be padded to exactly these values unless the client has a reasonable assurance that the PMTU is larger.
 Sending a packet of